dlaptev/TI-pooling/README.md

 The paper provides experimental evaluation on three datasets.
 This repository contains source codes for one of these experiments: [mnist-rot dataset](http://www.iro.umontreal.ca/~lisa/twiki/bin/view.cgi/Public/MnistVariations), consisting of 12k training images of randomly rotated digits.

+**Update.** The results in section 4.1.1 of the paper are now updated.
+In the original version of the paper we mistakenly reported larger error than the one actually achieved (should be *1.2%* instead of *2.2%*).
+Sorry for the inconvenience.

 ### What is TI-pooling?
 TI-pooling is a simple technique that allows to make a Convolutional Neural Networks (CNN) transformation-invariant.
 I.e. given a set of nuisance transformations (such as rotations, scale, shifts, illumination changes, etc.), TI-pooling guarantees that the output of the network will not to depend on whether the input image was transformed or not.